teu5us/unsuess-theme/README.md

 Thank you [nanotech/jellybeans.vim](https://github.com/nanotech/jellybeans.vim) for the original, and still best theme.

 Thank you to [@marktran](https://github.com/marktran) for his [ujelly](https://github.com/marktran/color-theme-ujelly) port, and [@maerten](https://github.com/maerten) for his fork.
 This work is built on what you guys started.

+Thank you to [jsmestad/jellybeans-plus-theme](https://github.com/jsmestad/jellybeans-plus-theme), a fork of which this theme is.